mikeantonelli/jasmine-and-teaspoon/README.md

-# Javascript testing with Jasmine and Teaspoon
+# Learn Jasmine and Teaspoon

 This project will take you from project setup to writing tests for your Ruby on Rails applications and engines using [jasmine][jasmine] and [teaspoon][teaspoon].